benshimonz/V1/README.md

 Here are some examples:

-_**Q144:** Any person who owns a red vehicle.
-If he has a parent who owns a vehicle - the parent and his vehicle will be part of the answer as well_
+_**Q144:** Any person who owns a white horse.
+If he has a parent who owns a horse - the parent and his horse will be part of the answer as well_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q144.png)

-_**Q145:** Any person who owns a red vehicle.
-If he has a parent that doesn't own a vehicle - the parent will be part of the answer as well_
+_**Q145:** Any person who owns a white horse.
+If he has a parent that doesn't own a horse - the parent will be part of the answer as well_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q145.png)

-_**Q146:** Any person who owns a red vehicle.
+_**Q146:** Any person who owns a white horse.
 If he has a parent - the parent will be part of the answer as well.
-If his parent owns a vehicle - this vehicle will be part of the answer as well_
+If his parent owns a horse - this horse will be part of the answer as well_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q146.png)

 _**Q147:** Any person.
-If he owns both a vehicle and a phone - they will be a part of the answer as well_
+If he owns both a horse and a phone - they will be a part of the answer as well_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q147.png)

-_**Q148:** Any person who owns both a vehicle and a phone.
+_**Q148:** Any person who owns both a horse and a phone.
 If he has a parent - the parent will be part of the answer as well_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q148.png)

 _**Q149:** Any person.
-If he owns a vehicle - it will be a part of the answer as well.
+If he owns a horse - it will be a part of the answer as well.
 If he owns a phone - it will be a part of the answer as well_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q149.png)

-_**Q150:** Any person who owns a vehicle or a phone.
+_**Q150:** Any person who owns a horse or a phone.
 If he has a parent - the parent will be part of the answer as well_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q150.png)

 ## Red Entities

-Sometimes the same relationship type can hold between different pairs of entity types (e.g. owns(Person, Vehicle); owns(Company, Vehicle) ).
-We need red entities to express patterns such as "_any red car and its owners_", when the owner can be either a person or a company.
+Sometimes the same relationship type can hold between different pairs of entity types (e.g. owns(Person, Dragon); owns(Guild, Dragon) ).
+We need red entities to express patterns such as "_any dragon and its owners_", when the owner can be either a person or a guild.

  In it simplest form, a red rectangle represents an entity of any type.